Department of English

 Admission Procedure for Graduate Programs of the Department of English

-Enrollment Procedure for Graduate Programs of the Department of English
+Enrollment Procedure for the Graduate Programs at the Department of English

-The prerequisite for enrollment in any of the four graduate programs of the Department of English is a completed undergraduate program in English.
+The prerequisite for enrollment in any of the four graduate programs at the Department of English is a completed undergraduate program in English or equivalent.
 There is no specific enrollment exam.
 All candidates who submit a valid certificate of a completed undergraduate program in English (a 3-year program in English language and literature) may be included in the ranking procedure.
+Students will be ranked according to the weighted GPA in their undergraduate program in English.

-Based on the ranking procedure, the Department of English enrolls a maximum of 140 students in four graduate programs as follows: a maximum of 20 students in the TEFL program, while the rest are equally divided between the remaining three programs in the following way:
+Based on the ranking procedure, the Department of English enrolls a maximum of 120 students in four graduate programs in the following way: a maximum of 20 students in the TEFL program, while the rest are equally divided between the remaining three programs.

 – TEFL: max.
 20 (with no single major students).